AllenInstitute/mermaid/README.md

 # MERMAID charts on streamlit

 `mermaid` is a lightweight tool for creating visualizations such as flowcharts and simple charts.
+See [here for the mermaid syntax](https://docs.mermaidchart.com/mermaid-oss/intro/syntax-reference.html).

 ```mermaid
 graph TD;